RCS-Box API

 {"acknowledged": true}.
 STOP/START forwards are therefore retried up to 3

-To exercise the full ack flow, point webhook_url at an endpoint you control that
+ack flow end-to-end, point webhook_url at an endpoint you control that responds

-responds 200 with {"acknowledged": true}.
+200 with {"acknowledged": true}.

 5. Verify the signature